Next.js i18n comparisonUpdated for App Router

 If you’re building a plain React (CSR) app without Next.js, you should instead read the react-i18next vs react-intl comparison.

-This post is a general overview of these libraries, if you want a full walkthrough on setting up i18next in a Next.js app, check out this tutorial.
+This post is a general overview of these libraries, if you want a full walkthrough on setting up next-i18next in a Next.js app, check out this tutorial.
 If you'd prefer a full next-intl setup guide, check out this tutorial.

 Introduction